max-pfeiffer/irrigation-pi/README.md

 ```shell
 $ sudo irrigation-pi install wifi-hotspot
 ```
-Afterwards just scan the QR code with your mobile to connect to the Wi-Fi hotspot.
-Or login on SSID `Irrigation-Pi` manually.
+Afterwards you can login on SSID `Irrigation-Pi`.
 Use `--help` to display more configuration options:
 ```shell
 $ irrigation-pi install wifi-hotspot --help
 Executing this command requires sudo privileges.
 If you encounter a password challenge, please enter your user's password.